triggermesh/scoby/docs/registration.md

 ## Workload Status

 - [ ] Use parameter value for status.
+NOT IMPLEMENTED YET

 ```yaml
     parameterConfiguration: